mbudde/tabulate/README.md

             Use characters of DELIM as column delimiters [default: " \t"]

     -n, --estimate-count <N>
-            Estimate column sizes from the first N lines [default: 1000]
+            Estimate column sizes from the first N lines.
+The value 0 means all lines [default: 1000]

     -x, --exclude <LIST>
             Select which columns should be excluded from the output.
 This option